 In Django's admin backend, add a page as the starting point for the documentation inside the CMS menu tree.
-Typically, one would name the page "Documentation" using docs as its slug.
-If another slug is desired, then change the urlpatterns from above to use that alternative pattern as well.
+Typically, one would name that page "Documentation" using docs or documentation as its slug.

 In the Advanced Settings tab, choose Documentation Page as the template.
 This settings has been configured using the directive CMS_TEMPLATES, as shown above.